Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 export default Input;
 ```

 Notice how you’ve capitalized your `const` variable `Input`.
-This is the convention, not a rule.Since you’re creating a component, it’s best practice to capitalize components’ names.
+This is the naming convention, not a rule.Since you’re creating a `component`, it’s best practice to capitalize `component`s’ names.

-### Update the Inout Element
+### Update the Input Element

-You can't just have the `input` and the `button` side by side like this, becaue it'll throw an error.
+You can't have the `input` and the `button` side by side like this, becaue it'll throw an error.
 To avoid this, you’ve wrapped them in a React fragment.

 The previous two components, `Greeting` and `Title`, both used an implicit return because they didn’t have any logic to deal with.
 They just returned their JSX elements.
-Our `Input` component needs to do a little more, mainly setting values with the `useState` Hook.
+Our `Input` component needs to do a little more, specifically set values with the `useState` Hook.

-Because of this, you can see you’ve explicitly defined a return statement that contains your desired JSX output (i.e. the input and button elements).
+Because of this, you’ve explicitly defined a return statement that contains your desired JSX output (i.e. the `input` and `button` elements).
 This is different from the `App` component, which has to define a `render()` method, which then returns some JSX.
 You’ll also see that because the `Input` component is a function, you don’t need to define a constructor, or call a parent class’ `super()` method.

-Your app islooking good so far, but you need to make a couple of edits for it to work.
+Your app is looking sharp so far, but you need to make a couple of edits for it to work.

 ```
 <input value={this.state.name} onChange={this.handleChange} />